Caso-source/caso-source.github.io/TryHackMe/skynet.md

 ## [](#header-2)Privilege Escalation:

-Cronjobs are one of the main things I check during a CTF and once I checked /etc/crontab I saw that there was a cronjob going off every minute which is definetly interesting.
+Cronjobs are one of the main things I check during a CTF and once I checked /etc/crontab I saw that there was a cronjob going off every minute which is definitely interesting.

 ![](pictures/privesc-skynet.png)